mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 permutation test, and is capable of determining read-counts that are significantly different across conditions.

+See :ref:`Pathway Enrichment Analysis <GSEA>` for post-processing the hits to determine if the hits are associated with a particular functional catogory of genes or known biological pathway.

 ..
 NOTE::
    Can be used for both **Himar1** and **Tn5** datasets